u8sand/docs.keycloakify.dev/how-to-use.md

 );
 ```

-The above snippet of code assumes you are in a react project wich only purpose is to be a Keycloak theme.
+The above snippet of code assumes you are in a react project whose only purpose is to be a Keycloak theme.

 But if you want to make your keycloak theme an integral part of a preexisting React app you would apply the following modification to the above snipet: